sharma-dikshant/cp/tree/tree.md

 - ### Diameter of Binary Tree:
     - Number of edges in the longest path between two any nodes in a tree.
+- ### Binary Tree Creation:
+    A Unique binary can't be created from the inorder and preorder traversal.
+    if inorder and preorder traversal is given then we can create a unique binary tree.
+    __creating a binary tree from inorder and preorder traversal:__

+    ```cpp

+    ```
 ________________________________________________________

 ## Other Binary Tree Traversal: